Back

 How to obtain text of statement:

 Other Requirements: C&FC requests that applicants with testing experience submit a copy of a testing report they have completed with removal of all identifying information (e.g., name and address of examinee, etc.).
-If the applicant has no prior formal testing experience a sample report complete as a class assignment will suffice.
+If the applicant has no prior formal testing experience a sample report completed as a class assignment will suffice.
 Applicants must obtain full legal clearance from the Department of Justice (DOJ) and related California entities prior to the start of the internship year.
 Internship appointments are contingent upon obtaining full legal clearance and approval from Child & Family Center’s Human Resources Department.
-Please note that Interns, are required to receive the flu shot during flu season.
-Opportunities are provided by the Agency to receive the flu shot free of charge.

 Program Description